-So far we've surveyed the entire 735 km network of DOC-managed tracks in kauri forests.
+We've surveyed the entire 735 km network of DOC-managed tracks in kauri forests.
 This involved assessing the condition of the tracks and mapping all kauri within 1.5 m of a track.

-Person cleaning shoes at biosecurity station
+Person cleaning shoes at a hygiene station

-How do you use a cleaning station?
+How do you use a hygiene station?

 Using them is simple:

-- Brush soil from your shoes.
+- Brush all soil from your shoes.

 - Inspect thoroughly and if not clean brush again.

 - Disinfect by stepping on the foot pump.